find your perfect postgrad program

 A natural sciences masters qualification offers plenty of scope for students to diversify in their personal study pathway.
 There are a large number of modules, but most courses will include units on earth and ocean systems, design and computing, evolution, patterns of life, electronic systems, and quantitative methods.

-Many students are attracted to the interdisciplinary nature of a masters in Natural Science, as they feel it offers more choice when it comes to future careers and gives them a solid understanding of their specialism.
+Many students are attracted to STEM subjects, and in particular the interdisciplinary nature of a masters in natural science, as they feel it offers more choice when it comes to future careers and gives them a solid understanding of their specialism.

 Rachel is working towards her MSc in Natural Sciences, majoring in Biological Sciences and Chemistry at the University of Nottingham.
 She says:” I like the idea of being able to study more than one subject and not having to focus purely on one thing.
 Natural Sciences is great because it gives you a variety but also enables you to look further out, to broaden a view of science as a whole.”